smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/05-Iterate-with-MLFlow/README.md

 👉 We will call the `save_model` method in order to push data to MLflow, keep it in mind for later 👉 Once you're happy about your final model, you can submit your best model's predictions to Kaggle

-Last thing, we suggested here a package structure to organize your code and your run, feel free to reorganize it as you wish.
+Last thing, we suggested a package structure to organize your code and your run, feel free to reorganize it as you wish.

 ## Set a name for your experiment